caesarnine/binal.pub/content/post/2018-10-07-data-science-with-docker-and-conda.md

 #### The Final Product

-The final product will be a Docker Compose project that we can run in development mode and in production mode, switching easily between the two.
+The final product will be a Docker project that we can run in development mode and in production mode, switching easily between the two.
+It's important to note that all development will occur within a Docker container.

 1. Development mode will fire up a JupyterLab instance where we can prototype and test code
 2. Production mode will run a productionalized Python script